antran89/blog/_posts/notes/2015-07-07-doxygen-and-doxypy.md

 ## Write documentation

-Write documentations for python files like below.
+Write documentation for python files as below.
 The following code snippet is excerpted from doxypypy sample code [^3].

 {% highlight python %}
 #!/usr/bin/env python